 - Matcha: The market for Matcha tea has rapidly grown for brick-and-mortar stores in the last couple of years.
 With its incredible health benefits and matcha-exclusive tea bars popping up, it continues to be a long-lasting trend.
 When searching for a supplier, be wary of any cheap imitations.
 Matcha tea originates in Japan.
 China is now producing powdered green tea that is ‘Matcha-style,’ but, depending on the manufacturer, it can taste bitter.
 Be sure to do your research and ensure your supplier is offering quality products.

 - Handmade Items: Cater to those looking for a unique gift or product by selling one-of-a-kind, handmade products.
 Offer local artisan goods or from other countries such as home décor, jewelry, purses, and other accessories.
 Typically, the quantity of handmade goods is limited, which means that competition will be lower.
-In addition to finished products, you can capitalize on this trend by selling craft supplies for other handmade artisans to buy.

 - Pet Supplies: This is a large market in the United States.
 The pet industry is expected to reach $96 billion in the US in 2020.
 Pet owners view their pets as family members.
 Focus on selling high quality products for their furry friends.
 Natural food and treats, supplements for older pets, and accessories will continue to trend in 2018.